Aggression In Cats

 Cats are both predators and prey; in multi-cat homes they have a social hierarchy; and they are very territorial.
 Understanding these instincts will help you see the world through your cat’s eyes, and understand why certain situations elicit certain aggressive reactions.
 While serious aggression can and should be treated by a professional.

-Below is a list of the most common behavioral mischief and suggested solutions.
+Now to the signs we can’t see.
+Below is a list of the most common behavioral patterns when it comes to aggressive actions and our suggested solutions.

 PETTING-RELATED (OVERSTIMULATION) AGGRESSION

-Redirected aggression occurs when the cat becomes frightened or upset, but rather than run or go after the real cause, the cat instead turns on the handiest target.
+You might find yourself asking, “Why does my cat bite me unprovoked?”
+Well, redirected aggression occurs when the cat becomes frightened or upset, but rather than run or go after the real cause, the cat instead turns on the handiest target.
 Often this innocent victim is another cat or pet in the home, or the guardian.
-Thereafter, the mere sight of the victim brings up all that upset all over again, and the aggressor continues to attack.
+Thereafter, the mere sight of the victim brings up all that upset all over again, and the cat continues to attack unprovoked. .
 If the issue is between two cats, the best course of action in this case is complete separation followed by gradual reintroduction, as if the two had never met.
-Of course, Play Therapy will also help.
+Of course, if you’re looking to stop your cat from biting or attacking you, Play Therapy will also help.
 It gives the aggressor an acceptable outlet for her frustration, and it restores the victim’s confidence.

 INTACT CAT AGGRESSION